-The geographical coverage of the action will focus on 3 settlements located in affected districts, including Adjumani, Arua, and in Kiryandongo and Yumbe.
-These settlements host the majority of South Sudanese refugees who have been received in Uganda since the conflict broke out in South Sudan in December 2013 (a total of 162 845) and continue to receive those still arriving in large numbers1.
-In those settlements, the number and intensity of conflicts increased with this last influx of refugees2.
+The geographical coverage of the action will focus on settlements located in affected districts, including Adjumani, Arua, Kiryandongo and Yumbe.
+These settlements host the majority of South Sudanese refugees) who have been received in Uganda since the conflict broke out in South Sudan in December 2013 and continue to receive those still arriving in large numbers at the time of the adoption of the Rider 1 to the original Action Document in December 2016.
+In those settlements, the number of conflicts still remains and increased due to COVID 19.
 The conflict causes largely derive from two main issues: unmet needs and identity/tribalism, especially, in both Adjumani and Arua.
+Moreover, with the outbreak of COVID-19 in Uganda early last year, the increase cost of living and reduced interaction between communities also contributed to exacerbate such conflicts.
 Action is required to prevent the escalation of violence between host communities and refugees in an already fragile and insecure context.
 Youth are particularly vulnerable to abduction or recruitment into sex slavery and child soldiering because of their youth, energy, vulnerability, and their easy manipulation.
 Promoting social development and human rights in refugee-hosting areas as a durable solution could mitigate these risks.

-The intervention logic of this action is to reduce the risks of violence between host communities and refugees in the refugee-hosting districts of Northern Uganda, including Adjumani, Arua, and Kiryandongo and Yumbe.
+The intervention logic of this action is to reduce the risks of violence between host communities and refugees in the refugee-hosting districts of Northern Uganda, including Adjumani, Arua, Kiryandongo and Yumbe.
 The overall theory of change therefore assumes that if host communities and refugees benefit from shared livelihoods assets, improved service delivery and conflict management mechanisms, inter-communal relations and development outcomes will improve.